sofu456/loop/README.md

 util the git clone success, the command will go on.

+# invoke

+get all the chilren process command line. use the pyinstaller pack the file into exec

+> invoke git clone *.get
 -------

 you can put the exec file into the envirment path, then you can call loop any time.